6.2.3 |

 his omniscience would take away every doubt.

-When innocent people found out
+When the innocent found out

 that mind and matter could not interact,